Underwater ice hockey: History

-Underwater ice hockey, not to be confused with underwater hockey, is an extreme sport that requires a considerable amount of breath-holding skills, training, and patience in order to finish unscathed.
+Underwater ice hockey is an extreme sport that requires a considerable amount of breath-holding skills, training, and patience in order to finish unscathed.
 The sport, UIC, originated in Austria in 2005 when an apnea diver, also known as breath-hold diving, skin diving, or freediving, named Christian Redl from Austria came up with the sport.
 The idea behind the sport was to take the enjoyment of hockey and turn it into an extreme sport that most divers would be fond of.
-The first world championship game took place in Weissensee, Austria, in 2007 where teams competed below 12 inches of ice in 35.6 °F or 2 °C water.
-To think about this critically, water freezes at 32 °F, or 2 °C. At these temperatures the ice will be thick enough to support the weight of spectators, equipment, and tents to keep people warm while also providing a safe under-ice rink for competitors.
-This means that finding a location for the matches proved difficult because officials and organizers are required to find an area of ice that was thick enough to hold the weight of all the spectators and safety officials for the free divers was needed.
+The first world championship game took place in Weissensee, Austria, in 2007, where teams competed below 12 inches of ice in 35.6 °F or 2 °C water.
+Water freezes at 32 °F, or 0 °C. At these temperatures, the ice will be thick enough to support the weight of spectators, equipment, and tents to keep people warm while also providing a safe under-ice rink for competitors.
+This means that finding a location for the matches proved difficult because officials and organizers are required to find an area of ice that was thick enough to hold the weight of all the spectators, and safety officials for the free divers were needed.

-This 2007 match was the first recorded Underwater Ice Hockey World Championship game; however, this match was not the first ever match to be played.
-There were 2 matches before this, one in 2005 and one in 2006 where founder and organizer Christian Redl mobilized teams from around Europe to participate.
+This 2007 match was the first recorded Underwater Ice Hockey World Championship game; however, this was not the first ever match to be played.
+There were two matches before this, one in 2005 and one in 2006, where founder and organizer Christian Redl mobilized teams from around Europe to participate.
 The first match in 2005 was between Austria and Germany, which ended in an 8–8 tie.
 The second match in 2006 was between Austria and Slovakia, which ended in a 9–8 victory for Austria.
-Since then one other world championship game was held in 2013 also at Weissensee, Austria.
-Both of these matches were organized by founder Christian Redl in hopes to further the sport and over the last 12 years Redl has been successful in bringing this minor extreme sport to the world; however, due to the nature of the activity, it is still limited to extreme sport enthusiasts and apnea divers.
+Since then, one other world championship game was held in 2013, also at Weissensee, Austria.
+Both of these matches were organized by founder Christian Redl in hopes of furthering the sport, and over the last 12 years, Redl has been successful in bringing this minor extreme sport to the world; however, due to the nature of the activity, it is still limited to extreme sport enthusiasts and apnea divers.
 Historically, the aspect of the game that has drawn a lot of apnea divers, especially apnea divers under ice, is the conditions in which the sport is played.
-It involves a lot of skills that come with free diving such as holding breath for a prolonged period of time, ability to disorient between up and down, and the sheer excitement of playing a high risk sport.
+It involves a lot of skills that come with free diving, such as holding breath for a prolonged period of time, the ability to disorient between up and down, and the sheer excitement of playing a high-risk sport.